 Rehabilitation facilities often rely on alternative substances, such as methadone, to wean their patients off of stronger drugs.
 This does not help patients change their addictive behavior.
 Those struggling with addiction often choose alternative substances of their own.
 Alcohol, food, and risky behavior can all act as a substitute for drugs.
 This unhealthy behavior can be a gateway to a relapse.

 The recovery process is long and challenging.
-Drug rehab programs demand significant lifestyle changes.
+A drug rehab program demand significant lifestyle changes.
 These changes are often extremely overwhelming.
 It is common for patients to experience a relapse or two during recovery.
 However, there should still be some evidence of improvement.
 While a rehab program is usually the safest option, not all facilities are created equal.
 If you are battling a drug or alcohol addiction, it is your right and responsibility to ensure you are receiving the best possible care.